- The Archives @ Queens Library

 How do I search for books, movies, music and more in the catalog?

 Find library books, music, movies and more is a simple keyword search accessible from any page on the website.
 Enter a few significant words or “keywords” from your title, subject, etc. in the white box and then click "go".
 Your list of results will appear sorted by relevance.
 The number of results is displayed above your list.

 How do I renew my materials without going into the library?

-Queens Library encourages renewal online through the "My Account" or through the automated telephone renewal system known as CALL (Customer Account Library Line).
+Queens Library encourages renewal through "My Account" online or the mobile app, or through the automated telephone renewal system known as CALL (Customer Account Library Line).
 The telephone number for automated renewals through CALL is 718-990-8508.
-You will need your 4-digit PIN to renew by telephone or online You may also renew materials in person at any Queens library or by directly telephoning any of our libraries.
+You will need your 4-digit PIN to renew by telephone or online.
+You may also renew materials in person at any Queens library or by directly telephoning any of our libraries.
 Customers do not need to bring items with them when renewing in person, however, they must present their library card or acceptable identification.
 Most library materials can be renewed up to three times.
 Interlibrary Loan and Reference materials are not renewable.
 For more info check My Account.